apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 This is an example of a function that informs a client its work is complete using a callback.
-You can wrap this function up into an asynchronous version using continuations.
+You can wrap this function up into an asynchronous version using _continuations_.

 ```swift
 func updateStyle(backgroundColor: ColorComponents) async {